Dyer Oxley

 About

 Dyer Oxley joined KUOW as a web editor in 2020, handling day-to-day upkeep of the station’s website while providing editorial oversight.
-He also helms KUOW’s Today So Far newsletter, an insightful daily roundup of what KUOW is reporting ... so far.
+He also helms KUOW’s daily newsletter.

-A newspaper reporter at heart, Dyer came to KUOW via various Seattle-area media — spanning talk radio, podcasts, and TV — where he covered the emerging opioid epidemic, Washington’s evolving transportation/traffic, and local government/politics.
-But his passion is reporting on pop culture (and what he calls the “geekonomy”) especially in the Northwest which he argues is one of the nerdiest places on the planet.
-You can count on him to keep up on the region’s many comic cons, science and entertainment news.
+A newspaper reporter at heart, Dyer came to KUOW via various Seattle-area media — spanning talk radio, podcasts, and TV — where he covered the emerging opioid epidemic, transportation and local government, and the region's pop culture community (he argues the Northwest is one of the nerdiest places on the planet).
+You can count on him to keep up on the region’s many comic cons, science, and entertainment news.

 Location: Pacific Northwest